 Carol was born into a family of scientists ( her dad was a physics professor and her mom was a Ph.D. botanist).
 During her school years, she used to consider herself ‘stupid’.
 In an interview, Greider said that her early school days were really difficult.
 She performed poorly in standardized tests.
 She was put in remedial spelling classes but that didn’t help her grades either.

 It wasn’t until later that she figured out that she was dyslexic and that her trouble with spelling and sounding out words did not mean she was stupid.

 Learning compensatory skills also played a role in my success as a scientist because one has to intuit many different things that are going on at the same time and apply those to a particular problem.
 Perhaps my ability to pull more information out of context and put together difficult ideas may have been affected by what I learned to do from dyslexia.

 Thomas Edison (11 February 1847 – 18 October 1931) was a famous American Scientist and Businessman and scientist.
-Edison with 1093 U.S patents to his name, was consider to be one of the most prolific inventors of his time.
-He invented phonograph and a long lasting light bulb.
+Edison with 1093 U.S patents to his name, was considered to be one of the most prolific inventors of his time.
+He invented the phonograph and the long-lasting light bulb.
 He also created the world’s first industrial research laboratory.

 Thomas wasn’t really that bright in school.
-He was labelled dumb, lazy and inattentive by his teachers.
+He was labeled dumb, lazy, and inattentive by his teachers.
 Eventually, his mother withdrew Tom from school and began to home-teach him.
-He was a slow learner, terrible at arithmetic and had difficulty with speech.
+He was a slow learner, terrible at arithmetic, and had difficulty with speech.
 Thomas Edison was dyslexic and a troublemaker.
-This resulted in lot of behavioral issues.
+This resulted in a lot of behavioral issues.
 Overcoming his dyslexia, Edison put a concentrated effort towards his interest.
 He believed in hard work and rooted for it.
 His determination led him to invent numerous influential gadgets that are still widely used.